damien5314/RxReddit/README.md

 # RxReddit

 This is a Java API wrapper for reddit, extracted from one of my other projects.
-As such the API was written with a specific use case in mind, but if there is another use case you want supported, feel free to open an issue.

 You are still subject to reddit's API access rules while using RxReddit.
 Please read the [API documentation](https://github.com/reddit/reddit/wiki/API) before use to ensure you are complying with reddit's terms and conditions.